trade-copilot/ape-ai-docs/Use-Cases/Pre-Investor/Getting Started/paper-trading-practice.md

 **Goal:** Create balanced portfolio like professional

 **Steps:**
-1. Ask Money:
+1. Ask Money Monty:
    ```
    I have $50,000 in paper money.
 Help me build a diversified
    portfolio with stocks, bonds, and cash.
 Give me a complete
    allocation.
    ```
-2. Money will recommend something like:
+2. Money Monty will recommend something like:
    - 60% stocks (VOO): $30,000
    - 30% bonds (BND): $15,000
    - 10% cash: $5,000